Author: David FinsterLast Updated: Tue, Oct 6, 2020

 At the Server Type selection, select the Snapshot tab and pick your snapshot from the list.
 You can identify the snapshot from the description.
 Make sure that the instance size is equal or larger than the snapshot size.
-If the snapshot was created from a 25 GB instance SSD, you could only restore to a 25 GB instance or larger.
+For example, if the snapshot was created from a 25 GB instance SSD, you could only restore to a 25 GB instance or larger.

 Select your plan and optional features, then click Place Order.

-A new instance will be launched based on your snapshot.
-Once it boots, it will be ready for use.
+Vultr will launch a new instance from your snapshot.
 You may need to make networking changes after restoring a snapshot.
 See the guide, Correcting Network Configuration After Snapshot Restore.

 The Vultr API offers several endpoints to manage snapshots.

 Create a new snapshot from a RAW image located at a URL.

 Get information about all snapshots in your account.